Medieval Christian Art

 Power and Patronage of the Church

 With the religious support of Rome and the secular support of Charlemagne, European bishops - often men of powerful families - became key figures in local and regional affairs.
 With a new Millennium on the horizon, the church was poised to extend its patronage of religious art across Western Europe.
 Beginning with the stimulation of Romanesque style murals and illuminations in France and Spain, along with cathedrals at Santiago de Compostela (Spain) and Autun (France), this stirring of Roman power gathered momentum with the founding of new religious orders (Benedictines, Cluniacs, Cistercians), who helped to expand the genres of architecture, sculpture, and other visual arts, exemplified by the construction of the great European Gothic cathedrals and by the consequent upsurge in stained glass art.
 For a brief guide, see: Gothic art.
 For specific details of statues and reliefs, see: Gothic Sculpture.
-This Christian stimulus to the growth of European art - reinforced by elements of Byzantine Christian art - culminated in the great Renaissance movements which swept across the Continent in the fourteenth century.
+This Christian stimulus to the growth of European art - reinforced by elements of Byzantine Christian art - culminated in the great Renaissance movements which swept across the Continent in the fifteenth century.

 • For other art movements and periods, see: History of Art.

-• For styles of painting and sculpture, see: Art Encyclopedia.
+• For styles of painting and sculpture, see: Homepage.

-ENCYCLOPEDIA OF ART
+ENCYCLOPEDIA OF ART HISTORY

 © visual-arts-cork.com.
 All rights reserved.